openannotation/annotator/doc/internationalization.rst

 Internationalisation and localisation (I18N, L10N)
 ==================================================

-Annotator now has rudimentary support for localisation of its interface.
+Annotator has rudimentary support for localisation of its interface.

 For users
 ---------